 How to Calculate using Calculator

-The user have to insert following data into the calculator to get instant result of the calculation in a simple click.
+The user has to insert the following data into the calculator to get an instant result of the calculation with a simple click.

 Long Term Debt

-It comprises all borrowings of the company that mature after a period of 1 year or more.
-Such debt are associated with an obligation to make of fixed payments at regular intervals.
-Long term debt helps a company to fund its capital and long-term investments.
+It comprises all borrowings of the company that matures after a period of 1 year or more.
+Such debt is associated with an obligation to make fixed payments at regular intervals.
+Long-term debt helps a company to fund its capital and long-term investments.
 The details of these are available in the balance sheet on the liability side under the heading of non-current liabilities / secured and unsecured loans.